 - To understand what Apple's various developer programs are, see Apple's Developer Program Overview.

 - Several groups at RWTH Aachen University are already signed up for Apple's iPhone Developer University program.
 It allows those groups to register up to 200 students each for academic research and teaching purposes.
 If you're a student, talk to your group to see if they've signed up, or contact one of the known groups - it'll save you the 99 bucks of signing up individually to install software on your own iPhone.
 If you are the head of a research group interested in joining this program separately, contact Christian Cherek for help.

 - Media Computing Group (Prof. Jan Borchers): Christian Cherek.
 This group also offers Apple-certified administrator training courses in the AATCe.

 - Computer Graphics & Multimedia (Prof. Leif Kobbelt): Jan Robert Menzel

 - Mobile Multimedia Processing (Prof. Bastian Leibe): Tobias Weyand

-- Distributed Systems (Prof. Klaus Wehrle): Jan Kritzner
+- Distributed Systems (Prof. Klaus Wehrle): (formerly) Jan Kritzner

 - If your institute would like to put software into the App Store for anybody to download (for free or for a charge), please contact Jan Robert Menzel.
 He manages RWTH Aachen University's Company Program Membership.
 RWTH Aachen University is already registered as a developer institution, and Apple only allows one registration under this name.
 RWTH Aachen University would like all software developed by its staff to appear under the same institutional name to increase brand awareness and international impact - and it saves you the extra annual registration fee.
 Income from any software will be passed on directly by Arne to your group, and you will receive administrative rights to manage your software deployment in the App Store yourself.